mufkuw/m-paperless/CONTRIBUTING.md

 # Automatic Repository Maintenance

-The Paperless-ngx team appreciates all effort and interest from the community in filing bug reports, creating feature requests, sharing ideas and helping other community members.
+The M-Paperless team appreciates all effort and interest from the community in filing bug reports, creating feature requests, sharing ideas and helping other community members.
 That said, in an effort to keep the repository organized and managebale the project uses automatic handling of certain areas:

 - Issues that cannot be reproduced will be marked 'stale' after 7 days of inactivity and closed after 14 further days of inactivity.